Stuttgart Cricket Verein 346-10 (40.0 overs) (C. Barrett 5-63, J. Jonkiffe 3-22) defeated MCC 121-9 (35.3 overs) (A. Wembridge 18, R. Bhat 15)

 - Very early start at the Hirsch for a Sunday morning, with meeting time assigned to be 7:30am.
 The very-well disciplined Farid Otmankhail proved himself once again to be a real early-bird, heard to have arrived at 7:00am without so much as a hint of a hangover.

-- Vehicle 01 ‘Harrison’ commanded by John ‘Doc’ Jolliffe departed at 7:38am with Brooks, Mushtaq, Otmankhail and Wembridge aboard.
+- Vehicle 01 ‘Harrison’ commanded by John ‘Doc’ Jonkiffe departed at 7:38am with Brooks, Mushtaq, Otmankhail and Wembridge aboard.

 - Vehicle 02 ‘Merciful Merc’ commanded by Captain Prafull Toke departed at 7:46am with Shaikh, Bhat and Mahmoud aboard.